-9 INDUSTRY, INNOVATION AND INFRASTRUCTURE

-17 PARTINERSHIPS FOR THE GOALS Our European operations produce and operate according to environmental, ethical, and social responsibility standards.
-Creating synergies between our production sites secures top quality, optimal service and added value to our customers, offering flexible, reliable, and agile approaches to fulfilling their packaging needs.
-In cooperation with them, we research, develop, test, and employ new packaging solutions which at the same time guarantee uncompromised quality and shelf life of products and sustainable solutions that contribute to climate change mitigation and circular economy.
+Our European operations produce and operate

+according to environmental, ethical, and social

+responsibility standards.
+Creating synergies

+between our production sites secures top quality,

+optimal service and added value to our customers,

+offering flexible, reliable, and agile approaches

+to fulfilling their packaging needs.
+In cooperation

+with them, we research, develop, test, and employ

+new packaging solutions which at the same time guarantee uncompromised quality and shelf life of products and sustainable solutions that contribute to climate change mitigation and circular economy.
-What is ahead?

-MATERIAL TOPICS:

-- Reliable Service and Customer Satisfaction; Product Lifecycle; Risk Management; Safety, Quality and Shelf Life of Consumer Goods; Engagement Across the Value Chain ESG CRITERIA: - Customer Relations, Resource Use, Circular Economy, Value Chain Management
+Sustainable organisation Climate action Circular solutions Empowering people SUSTAINABILITY REPORT 2021 opportunities, as well as engaging employees and suppliers.
+We perform internal and external audits, including financial audits, local government audits, third-party certification body audits, and periodical customer audits to determine possible room for improvements, as well as implement multiple checks and approvals in our management systems throughout the value chain.

 We recognize the impact our business has on the economy, environment, and society.
 Therefore, we employ market standards in our management approach to guarantee that all our processes are led reliably and safely, providing top results for all our stakeholders.
-We increase their effectiveness by closely identifying and monitoring risks and opportunities, as well as engaging employees and suppliers.
-We perform internal and external audits, including financial audits, local government audits, third-party certification body audits, and periodical customer audits to determine possible room for improvements, as well as implement multiple checks and approvals in our management systems throughout the value chain.
+We increase their effectiveness by closely identifying and monitoring risks and